J-DubApps/Blog/content/posts/2024/BrownJacket/My-Uniform-Tribute-To-Brown-Jacket.md

 2.	**Branding**: A consistent style can become your visual signature, making you immediately identifiable.
 It doesn't have to be a "uniform" but usually is a narrow range of a clothing style.
 Either way, that becomes *you* whenever you are showing-up somewhere to work with a team or give a talk etc. <br />
 3.	***Invisibility On Demand***: Ironically, a uniform not only makes you recognizable but also grants the power of selective invisibility.
 If I want to blend-in at a tech conference or other busy place, I can just carry the old jacket and not wear it.
 Or just put on a different jacket.
 Poof!
 I'm everywhere and nowhere... 🙃 <br />
  <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/jdub-blue-jacket.jpeg" alt="Alt text" width="250" height="105"> <br />
 4.	**Minimalism Meets Practicality**: Fewer clothing options mean fewer distractions, less clutter, and a focus on quality over quantity.
-It’s been my lifestyle, to stay rooted in efficiency and intentionality wherever I can.
+It’s been my lifestyle to stay rooted in efficiency and intentionality, wherever I can.

 <div>
  <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/jdub-ocean.jpg" alt="Alt text" width="350" height="205">
  </div>

-Whether you’re building a brand, reclaiming mental energy, or simply craving simplicity, the "uniform" thing has some undeniable benefits.
+Whether you’re reclaiming mental energy or simply craving simplicity, the "uniform" thing has some undeniable benefits.
 After all, it’s not about the clothes—it’s about the person wearing them.

 <div>
  <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/jdub-penny-2024.jpeg" alt="Alt text" width="350" height="205">